AriFordsham/GHCWiki/frisby2013-q1.md

 - The original conjecture was that doing it would save allocation: a dynamically allocated closure becomes a static top-level function.
 - Max Bolingbroke did a quick implementation of this idea some years ago (\~mid 2000s), but it seems it was abandoned.
 I don't know why.

+### Notes for Write-up

+- puzzle"s $fEnumItemType.$cenumFromThen has a nice demonstration: a cascade of let-no-escapes becomes a series of top-level functions, all tail-calls

 ### Method